JB Marks Education Trust Fund Bursary South Africa 2021 – 2022

 Most of the funding is received from the Mineworkers Investment Trust (MIT) via Mineworkers Investment Company (MIC) dividends.

-ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE & SELECTION
+ABOUT THE JB MARKS EDUCATION TRUST FUND BURSARY PROGRAMME – COVERAGE VALUE & SELECTION

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Studying at a recognised tertiary institute (University or FET College)
+- You must be studying at a recognised public tertiary institute (University or FET College – no private institutes)

-- NOT currently in receipt of any other funding
+- You must NOT currently be in receipt of any other funding

 - Applicants ID document (certified copy)